sagnikdebnath07/Origamis-Pro/README.md

 - **Frontend(app.py):**
    - Initializes the chat interface using Streamlit.
 Manages session state for conversation history, handles user inputs, and displays chat messages in a formatted layout.
+- **Backend(chain.py):**
+   - **Content Loading & Vector Store Creation:**
+      Uses WebBaseLoader to load web content and a recursive text splitter to process it, storing the result in a FAISS vector store.